Afonso I of Kongo: Rise to power

-In 1506 King João I of Kongo (the name Nzinga a Nakuru took upon his conversion) died, and potential rivals lined up to take over the kingdom.
-Kongo was an elective rather than a hereditary monarchy, so Afonso was not guaranteed the throne.
-Afonso was assisted in his attempt to become king by his mother, who kept news of João's death a secret, and arranged for Afonso to return to the capital city of Mbanza Kongo and gather his followers.
-When the death of the king was finally announced, Afonso was already in the city.
+In 1506 King João I of Kongo (the name Nzinga a Nakuru took upon his conversion) died, and potential claimants (including Afonso) rose up to take over the kingdom.
+Kongo was an elective rather than a hereditary monarchy, and so Afonso was not guaranteed the throne.
+Afonso was assisted in his attempt to become king by his mother, who kept news of João's death a secret and arranged for Afonso to return to the capital city of Mbanza Kongo to gather his followers.
+When the death of the king was finally announced, Afonso was already in the capital city and ready to take power.

-"A final piece of incidental information concerns the presence of Christianity.
-Although it is sometimes believed that Christianity did not survive the reign of Afonso, an impression was created in part by the slanderous correspondence of Jesuit missionaries and São Tomé officials written against Diogo, in fact, all the actors appear as fairly solid Christians.
-For example, when he first broke the plan to Afonso, Dom Pedro asked him first to swear on a holy Bible to keep it a secret (gol.
-2v).
-Furthermore, Diogo apparently observed the right of Christian asylum in a church enough to allow Pedro to operate from a church for years after his desposition, even though officials from that same church were important witnesses in the trial and obviously played a significant part in revealing the plot (fols.
-2r-2v; 4v; 5r-5v; 8).
-Both Pedro and Diogo respected the decisions of the Pope in the question of succession, and both thought to obtain the requisite bulls recognizing them as rulers of Kongo."

-Battle of Mbanza Kongo

 The strongest opposition to Afonso's claim came from his half brother Mpanzu a Kitima (or Mpanzu a Nzinga).
-Mpanzu raised an army in the provinces and made plans to march on Mbanza Kongo.
-Afonso's adherence to Catholicism was seemingly rewarded when he fought traditionalists led by his brother Mpanza for succession to the throne.
-His victory was attributed to a miracle described by the chronicler Paiva Manso, who said the army of Mpanzu a Kitima, though outnumbering Afonso's, fled in terror at the apparition of Saint James the Great and five heavenly armored horsemen in the sky.
+Mpanzu rebelled against his brother, raised an army in the provinces, and made plans to march on Mbanza Kongo.
+In the ensuing Battle of Mbanza Kongo, Afonso's adherence to Catholicism was seemingly rewarded; his victory was attributed to a miracle described by the chronicler Paiva Manso, who said the army of Mpanzu a Kitima, though outnumbering Afonso's, fled in terror at the apparition of Saint James the Great and five heavenly armored horsemen in the sky.
+The story, first recounted in a letter that was not survived by Afonso himself, is open to many interpretations, and may have been an allegory used to represent a coup launched by Afonso to expel anti-Catholic elements within the royal house.

-The story, first recounted in a letter that was not survived by Afonso himself, is open to many interpretations including allegory covering up a coup and the forcing out of anti-Catholic elements within the royal house.
-What is known is that Mpanzu either fell into a sort of punji trap during his army's rout or was executed by Afonso after the battle.
-The Portuguese are never mentioned as participating in the battle either by the missionaries present in the kingdom or by Afonso in his letters to Portugal's king.
-Christianity became the royal faith from then on, and the "miracle" was immortalized in Kongo's coat of arms.
+Mpanzu a Kitima was killed during the battle, either by falling into a sort of punji trap during his army's rout, or after being captured and then executed.
+The Portuguese are not mentioned as participating in the battle either by the missionaries present in the kingdom or by Afonso in his letters to Portugal's king.
+Afonso capitalized on his victory over his traditionalist brother; Christianity became the royal faith from then on, and the "miracle" resulting in Afonso victory at Mbanza Kongo was immortalized in the kingdom's coat of arms.
 The coat of arms was in use in Kongo until at least 1860.